po0ya/iannotate/README.md

   filepathN,classlabel0/1
   ```
 ##

+## Refresh
+When you change image width/height or number of rows and cols to be displayed or page number, hit on refresh.

 ## Save
 Save button will create a .csv file with the same format as input and save it.